How to Choose the Right Size Car Air Mattress for Your SUV

 The Big Picture

-My first attempt at sleeping in my Honda CR-V involved a $30 air mattress I bought on Amazon.
-It deflated by 11 PM on a chilly night in the Pocono Mountains, leaving me on the cold, lumpy floor.
-That rookie mistake taught me a valuable lesson: not all air mattresses are created equal, and size matters more than you'd think.
+A first attempt at sleeping in a compact SUV often involves a cheap $30 air mattress from Amazon.
+It can deflate by 11 PM on a chilly night, leaving you on the cold, lumpy floor.
+That rookie mistake teaches a valuable lesson: not all air mattresses are created equal, and size matters more than you'd think.
 This video really hammered home how crucial fit is.

 Trying to cram a mattress that's too big into your SUV is like trying to stuff a king-size comforter into a paperback book.
 It just doesn't work.
 The honest version is, you need to measure your rig before you buy anything.
-Don't be like me; don't wake up shivering on the floor because your mattress is too small or bunched up.
+Don't repeat the rookie mistake; don't wake up shivering on the floor because your mattress is too small or bunched up.

 The Core Answer